stormlovetao/QTLIMP/xQTLImp_dist/README.md

 # xQTLImp-dist
 ## Introduction
 xQTLImp-dist is a variant model of xQTLImp. xQTLImp-dist considers the biological context of xQTLs and assigns larger weights to the unknown variants that are closer to a trait.
-The input data needed is same as the xQTLImp, and their usages are similar except we added new parameter --delta which is a hyper-parameter of activation function(see Methods in our manuscript).
+The input data needed is same as the xQTLImp, and their usages are similar except we added new parameter --delta which is a hyper-parameter of activation function (see Methods in our manuscript) which transfers the distance to a weight range from 0 to 1.

 ### xQTLImp parameters：
 The parameters can be specified by short options (e.g. -h) or long options (e.g. --help), which have same effects.
 Please see the parameters and explanations as follows: